oracle-livelabs/oci/opensearch-objectstorage/components/components.md

 ## Task 4: Create an Event Rule

-The "Event rule" will send object storage change to the Stream created above.
+The "Event rule" will send Object Storage events (file upload, ...) to the Stream created above.

-Go the the menu
+Go the menu
 - Observability & Management
 - Event Rules